Laughter does have positive psychological, physiological, and immunological impacts on our health.

-In their study “Humor and Laughter May Influence Health” in the journal Evidence-based Complementary and Alternative Medicine, Mary Payne Bennett and Cecile A. Lengacher report that a sense of humor influences psychological and physiological well-being.
-Among their findings:
+In their study “Humor and Laughter May Influence Health” in the journal Evidence-Based Complementary and Alternative Medicine, Mary Payne Bennett and Cecile A. Lengacher report that a sense of humor influences psychological and physiological well-being.

 - Laughter leads to increased heart rate, respiratory rate, and oxygen consumption, similar to aerobic exercise.
 After intense laughter, body muscles relax.

 - Like other strong emotions, humor seems to activate the sympathetic nervous system (SNS), which shows an increase in such hormones as urinary epinephrine and norepinephrine, but blood pressure remains stable.
 (Sad emotional stimulus results in higher blood pressure.)

 - Exposure to a humorous stimulus decreased self-reported anxiety.

 - Laughter in response to humorous stimuli correlates with improvement of natural killer (NK) cell activity — the immune cells that kill cancerous cells and prevent some types of viral illnesses.

 LAUGH AND THE WHOLE WORLD LAUGHS WITH YOU